[Note: This post was edited on Dec. 29, 2022, to reflect evidence in updated dictionaries.]

-Q: I listen to your WNYC podcasts from the Arabian Gulf.
+Q: I listen to Pat’s WNYC podcasts from the Arabian Gulf.
 My question is about the pronunciation of “almond.”
-I had a fifth grade teacher in Ossining, NY, who told us that the “l” is silent, but I often hear people pronounce it.
+I had a fifth-grade teacher in Ossining, NY, who told us that the “l” is silent, but I often hear people pronounce it.
 Is it or is it not pronounced?

 A: The “l” in “almond” was silent until very recently.
-That’s the only pronunciation given in my old 1956 printing of the unabridged Webster’s New International Dictionary of the English Language (2d ed.).
+That’s the only pronunciation (AH-mund) given in our old 1956 printing of the unabridged Webster’s New International Dictionary of the English Language (2d ed.).

-It’s also the only pronunciation given in the Oxford English Dictionary, The Oxford American Desk Dictionary (1998), and the old third edition of The American Heritage Dictionary of the English Language (1992).
+It’s also the only pronunciation given in former editions of the Oxford English Dictionary (an etymological dictionary), as well as older standard dictionaries like the 1992 third edition of American Heritage.

-Interestingly, the “l” didn’t appear in the first syllable of amandola, the medieval Latin word from which “almond” was derived, or in the earlier Latin amygdala, or in the still earlier Greek amygdale.
+Interestingly, the “l” or its sound didn’t appear in the first syllable of amandola, the medieval Latin word from which “almond” was derived, or in the earlier Latin amygdala, or in the still earlier Greek ἀμυγδάλη (amygdale).

 The “l” was soon dropped from French (amande), but it stayed in English even though it was silent for many centuries.
 The “l” also doesn’t appear in the first syllable of the Italian (mandola), Portuguese (amendoa), or German (mandel).

 Some other English words (“should,” “walk,” etc.) have a silent “l” because those sounds were once pronounced but now are not.
-In case you’re interested, I wrote a blog item last year that touched on this other spelling puzzles.
+In case you’re interested, we wrote a post in 2018 that touched on many other interesting spelling puzzles.

 Buy our books at a local store, Amazon.com, or Barnes&Noble.com.